Zondax/filecoin-solidity/README.md

 ## Notice

 This is software is available under Apache 2.0 License.
-Use of this library implies your acceptance of this terms and conditions
+Use of this library implies your acceptance of these terms and conditions
 This source code at this commit hash (https://github.com/Zondax/filecoin-solidity/commit/d6f20ea11b25e66b9a4fb94d0bb0d913edeb5873) was security-reviewed by Kudelski security (Not fully audited)

 Things to keep in mind, while using this library: